keithbuhler/keithbuhler.github.io/syllabi/syllabus-introduction-asbury-spring-2017.md

 Mar-30 R *Confessions*, 2-3 - Why did Augustine steal the pears?
 How bad was this sin?

-### Week 12 Evil
+### Week 12 God and Evil

 Apr-4 T  *Confessions*, 7 - Does evil exist?
-Apr-6 R *Confessions* Discussion
+Apr-6 R *[Aquinas, “Five Ways of Proving God's Existence”](https://drive.google.com/open?id=1SyF4TWLYF_E9Twe8oJoczv9t9usc_VGaGg3nhPHqQ64); *Sophie's World* "The Middle Ages"

-### Week 13 God
+### Week 13 Atheism

-Apr-11 T [Aquinas, “Five Ways of Proving God's Existence”](https://drive.google.com/open?id=1SyF4TWLYF_E9Twe8oJoczv9t9usc_VGaGg3nhPHqQ64) - Can it be proven that God exists?
-The First Way; *Sophie's World* "The Middle Ages"
+Apr-11 T Dawkins, "Why there is no god"
-Apr-13 R Aquinas "Five Ways" - The Second, Fourth, and Fifth Ways.
+Apr-13 R Harris, "There is no god and you know it"; Kreeft "Problem of Evil"

 ### Unit 6